jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Baby step #6 - protect against regressions

-The first thing to do after arriving at the solution was to add a guardrail to protect me from myself, in case I messed anything up while refactoring.
+The first thing to do after arriving at the solution was to add `.also { check(it == 26) }` as a guardrail to protect me from myself, in case I messed anything up while refactoring.

 ```kotlin
 val digitLengths = listOf(2, 3, 4, 7)